DankNeon/vscode/vsc-extension-quickstart.md

 ## Get up and running straight away
 * Press `F5` to open a new window with your extension loaded.
 * Open `File > Preferences > Color Themes` and pick your color theme.
 * Open a file that has a language associated.
 The languages' configured grammar will tokenize the text and assign 'scopes' to the tokens.
-To examine these scopes, invoke the `Inspect TM Scopes` command from the Commmand Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) .
+To examine these scopes, invoke the `Inspect TM Scopes` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) .

 ## Make changes
 * You can relaunch the extension from the debug toolbar after making changes to the files listed above.